Andrew Marr's Biography

 Andrew William Stevenson Marr was born on the 31st July, 1959, in Glasgow, Scotland.

-He is married to British journalist, Jackie Ashley and lives in London with his 3 children.
+He is married to British journalist, Jackie Ashley and lives in London.
+They have three children.

 Andrew Marr went to the High School of Dundee, Craigflower School and Loretto School in Musselburgh.